-See Notes 10 and 11 to the condensed consolidated financial statements as well as Notes 12 and 13 to our 2020 Form 10-K for discussion of our contractual obligations.
-There were no other material changes in our contractual obligations during the three months ended March 31, 2021.
+See Notes 10 and 11 to the condensed consolidated financial statements in this quarterly report as well as Notes 12 and 13 to our 2020 Form 10-K for discussion of our contractual obligations.

 Regulatory and Joint Interest Audits

 We are subject to periodic routine audits by various government agencies in Gabon, including audits of our petroleum cost account, customs, taxes and other operational matters, as well as audits by other members of the contractor group under our joint operating agreements.
 See Note 10 to the condensed consolidated financial statements for further discussion.